Dotneteer/dotneteer.github.io/_posts/2017-01-20-vsxreloaded-part-7.md

 }
 ```

+{: class="note"}
-_NOTE: I do not prefer static classes and events because they may cause difficulties when unit testing.
-I’d rather use some lightweight messaging, such as the one in the MVVM Light Toolkit._
+__Note__: I do not prefer static classes and events because they may cause difficulties when unit testing.
+I’d rather use some lightweight messaging, such as the one in the MVVM Light Toolkit.

 Now, in `GreetingToolWindowControl`, you can handle the `OptionsChanged` event: